 7 - Brew-Temperature Check - Don't know what the temperature is when making espresso with your machine? here is a simple way to estimate the brewing temperature.

 8 - Descaling Espresso Machine Boilers - If you use tap water, minerals will build up in your espresso machine. here are the instructions to descale a single-boiler machine.

 9 - Add Bean Temperature Monitoring to the Hottop - Some like to roast to a specific bean temperature.
 Here is a relatively easy way to add a thermocouple probe to the Hottop coffee roasters.
 Includes link to printable cutting pattern.

 10 - Stretching Milk and Pouring Latte Art - I am getting better at this, but it takes practice.
 Here are detailed instructions with photos and lots of tips I learned along the way that will help you out.
 Completely rewritten 2/2009.

 11 - Disassembling Rocky for Cleaning - Disassembling the Rocky gives access to areas deep in the grinding chamber and allows inspection of the burrs.
 Here's how to do just that.

-12 - EASY GUIDE TO BETTER ESPRESSO AT HOME -[updated 2/22/2013] - If you are beginning to make espresso, this guide will be invaluable in helping to avoid many pitfalls and will help build good habits right from the start.
+12 - EASY GUIDE TO BETTER ESPRESSO AT HOME -[updated 11/19/2013] - If you are beginning to make espresso, this guide will be invaluable in helping to avoid many pitfalls and will help build good habits right from the start.
 If you are having problems with your espresso, the solution is probably in this very complete guide to making espresso.
 Nw with linked "Table of Contents" for easier navigation

 13 - How to Remove and Replace an E-61 Shower Screen and Group Gasket - E-61 brewheads are different from other brewheads.
 The shower screen has no screw in the center and cannot be removed without also removing the brewhead gasket.
 Here are detailed instructions on how to do that.